backtrace-labs/backtrace-unity/README.md

 The backtrace-unity library includes support for capturing additional Android Native information, from underlying Android OS (Memory and process related), JNI, and NDK layers.

 ## Native process and memory related information
 system.memory usage related information including memfree, swapfree, and vmalloc.used is now available.
-Additional VM details and voluntary / nonvountary ctxt switches are included
+Additional VM details and voluntary / nonvountary ctxt switches are included.

 ## ANR
 When configuring the nacktrace-unity client for an Android deployment, programmers will have a toggle available in backtrace-unity GUI in the Unity Editor to enable or disable ANR reports.
 This will use the default of 5 seconds.